Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Data and Methods

-To study this, we employ a Difference-in-Differences (DID) research design.
-Our data indicate that a specific group of customers received JPY 7,500 in points from this campaign (Figure~\ref{fig:did_treatment_group}).
-We define this group as ``treatment group'' consisting of users ($N=349$ in our sample) who received this specific JPY 7,500 point grant within a narrow time window (as shown in Figure~\ref{fig:did_treatment_group}).
-The ``control group'' comprises users ($N=12,192$) who did not receive this specific grant during the same period (or received it much later).
+To study this question, we employ a Difference-in-Differences (DID) design.
+Our data show that a subset of users received a one-time grant of JPY 7,500 points through this Japanese government campaign.
+Specifically, we identify users who received this grant on September 23, 2022 (Figure~\ref{fig:did_treatment_group}).
+We define these users as the treatment group ($N=349$ in our sample), who received the same JPY 7,500-point grant within a narrow time window.
+The ``control group'' comprises users ($N=12,192$) who did not receive this specific grant during the same period.
 We compare the change in point redemption behavior (e.g., total points redeemed per month/week) before and after the intervention window for the treatment group to the corresponding change in the control group.
 While a natural experiment mitigates some concerns, it does not eliminate the risk of selection bias.
 For example, users who opted into the campaign may systematically differ from those who did not, potentially violating the parallel trends assumption essential for standard Difference-in-Differences (DID) analysis.
 To address this potential issue, we employ the doubly robust estimation method proposed by \cite{SantAnnaZhao2020}.
 This approach yields consistent estimates for the treatment effect if either a propensity score model (for treatment assignment) or an outcome regression model is correctly specified, without requiring both.
-This property enhances the robustness of our findings against potential violations of the parallel trends assumption.

 We estimate propensity scores based on pre-intervention observable characteristics, including demographics (age, family composition, region) and behavioral variables (e.g., total cash spending levels, prior point usage frequency, diversity of spending).
-This approach enhances the robustness of our causal estimate of the average treatment effect (ATE) of the point grant on subsequent point redemption.
-We also examine heterogeneity in the treatment effect across different user segments (e.g., age groups, pre-intervention spending patterns).
-Results are detailed in Section \ref{sec:results_rq2}.
+This approach enhances the robustness of our causal estimate of the average treatment effect on the treated (ATT) of the point grant on subsequent point redemption.